KnudsenMorten/MicrosoftGraphPS/README.md

 # MicrosoftGraphPS
-I'm really happy to announce my newest PS-module, MicrosoftGraphPS.
+I'm really happy to announce my newest PS-module, **MicrosoftGraphPS**.

 Think of this PS-module as a helper for **Microsoft Graph version-management, connectivity** and **data management** using **Microsoft Graph**.
 More functions will be added when needed.